frank-hliva/StayResident/README.md

 # StayResident

-The application uses executable files like windows services
+The application uses normal executables like windows services

 ## Motivation